SpongePowered/SpongeDocs/source/plugin/economy/basics.rst

 Currency
 ========

-The `org.spongepowered.api.service.economy.Currency <https://jd.spongepowered.org/org/spongepowered/api/service/economy/Currency.html>`_
-object represents a form of Currency. ``Currency`` stores a display name (plural and singular), a symbol, the amount of fractional digits, and whether the currency is the default currency for the economy.
+The :javadoc:`org.spongepowered.api.service.economy.Currency` object represents a form of Currency. ``Currency`` stores a display name (plural and singular), a symbol, the amount of fractional digits, and whether the currency is the default currency for the economy.
 If the economy plugin chooses, it can support multiple currencies.

 Accounts
 ========